-	Most affiliates share common practices to ensure that their audience is responsive and likely to purchasing promoted products.
+Most affiliates share common practices to ensure that their audience is responsive and likely to buy promoted products.
 But not all affiliates advertise the same way.
-There are several different marketing channels they may use including:
+There are several different marketing channels they may use, including:

 - Influencers - Influencers are in a great position to benefit from affiliate marketing as they’re able to impact the purchasing decision of a large segment of people.
-They usually have an impressive following so it’s easy for them to direct consumers to an advertiser’s product through social media post, blog and other follower interactions.
+They usually have an impressive following so it’s easy for them to direct consumers to an advertiser’s product through social media posts, blogs and other follower interactions.